joursler-Sunset/idunno.Authentication/.github/ISSUE_TEMPLATE.md

 I confirm that:
 - [ ] I have tested the correct version of ASP.NET Core.
 Code for RC1 won't run on RC2.
 Heck you're lucky if it compiles.
-- [ ] I am not using this in proction
+- [ ] I am not using this in production
 - [ ] I am not using this without HTTPS.
 My HTTPS is TLS1.1 or 1.2
 - [ ] I have turned thrice widdershins, spat on the ground and sacrificed a chicken.